-Step 5: Darts and partial top stitch of the mask.
+Step 4: Darts and partial topstitch of the mask.
 Next, sew the darts.
 NOTE: SEW THE DARTS ON THE BLUE SIDE!
 The dart seams will show on the outside of the mask.
-If you have cut out the dart, fold and sew each dart using a tapering seam from the narrow point of the dart to the bottom ending with 1/4" seam.
+Fold and sew each dart using a tapering seam from the narrow point of the dart to the bottom ending with 1/4" seam.
 Backstitch at the beginning and end.